upperstream/playlist-manager/doc/plm-put-playlist.md

 When the `-e, --error-files` option is specified along with `-k, --keep-going`, the command will write the list of playlist files and media files that failed to copy to the specified file.
+If no errors occur during the operation, the error file will be created but remain empty.
 Each line in the error file is prefixed with either "P " for failed playlists or "M " for failed media files, and the entries are listed in the order they failed.
 If the file cannot be created, the command will print an error message to stderr and exit with status code 2.

 If the `-e, --error-files` option is used without the `-k, --keep-going` option and not with the `-r, --retry` option, the command will print an